NCERT Solutions for Class 10 Economics Chapter 4 Globalisation and the Indian Economy

 Question 10.
 Supposing you find two people arguing: One is saying globalisation has hurt our country’s development.
 The other is telling, globalisation is helping India develop.
 How would you respond to these arguments?

-Answer: Benefits of globalisation of India are as follows:
+The positive impacts of globalisation in India are as follows:

 Question 11.
 Fill in the blanks: